kraglalbert/git-simple/README.md

 Commands
 --------

-In genereal, call git-simple with `gitsp`, then follow that with the desired command.
+In general, call git-simple with `gitsp`, then follow that with the desired command.

 #### init
 ```gitsp init <remote_url>```